Inspector Balram

 Inspector Balram is a 1991 Malayalam film directed by I. V. Sasi, scripted by T. Damodaran, and starring Mammootty.
 It is a sequel to the 1986 film Aavanazhi and was followed by a sequel, Balram vs. Taradas, in 2006.

 The movie was produced and distributed by Liberty Productions.
-The film was a commercial success and ran over than 240 days at box office.
+It was a commercial success and ran for over 240 days at the box office.

-Synopsis
+Plot

 Four years after the events of Aavanazhi, Balram is now married to Seetha.
 They have a daughter and live a normal life.
-Seetha is then killed by Dulabribai's men, and Balram sends his daughter to be taken care of by nuns along with the help of his superior officer Madhavan.
+Seetha is then killed by Sathyaraj's men.
+Balram sends his daughter to be taken care of by nuns, along with the help of his superior officer Madhavan.
 Balram faces his enemies, including Indira Shankar and Sayed Mohammad Shah, and Preethi avenges her father's death.